Study finds sons stay at home longer than daughters, costing parents thousands extra

 Sons cost their parents almost €23,000 more than daughters, according to a new UK study.

-The study claims it is because boys tend to live at home longer, until they are 26, whereas girls fly the nest at the average age of 22.
+The study, carried out by pension-advice firm Portafina, claims it is because boys tend to live at home longer, until they are 26, whereas girls fly the nest at the average age of 22.

 The four-year difference adds up to a €23,000 bill for parents.